ausd-io/ausd/doc/standards/cashaddr.md

 ## Abstract

-This document describes the eCash address format.
-This is an implementation of the CashAddr address format using the eCash prefixes.
+This document describes the ausCash address format.
+This is an implementation of the CashAddr address format using the ausCash prefixes.
 It is the same as the Bitcoin Cash address format[[1]](#bitcoincash) using different prefixes.

 CashAddr is a base32 encoded format using BCH[[2]](#bch) codes as checksum and that can be used directly in links or QR codes.
 It reuses the work done for Bech32[[3]](#bip173) and is similar in some aspects, but improves on others.